-Several days ago a friend wrote and asked about setting up a portfolio where $500 would be deposited every month.
+Several days* ago a friend wrote and asked about setting up a portfolio where $500 would be deposited every month.
 What advice would I pass on to such an investor?
-The first bit of advice is to read all the Beginning Investor posts on this blog and then set up a Strategic Asset Allocation (SAA) plan not all that different than one finds within this blog post.
-I also would read the Critical Information posts.
+The first bit of advice is to read all the Beginning Investor and Critical Information posts.
 These can be found under Categories in the right-hand sidebar.
+My first portfolio would be a Robo Advisor portfolio such as the Schrodinger.
+Once that is established I would begin a Copernicus style portfolio.
+Schwab now requires a $5,000 minimum to open an Intelligent Portfolio where the Schrodinger is such a portfolio.
+If this is still the minimum requirement, then move to the second paragraph.

 One last suggestion.
 Check out investment books on this site or search books.
 I highly recommend reading William J. Bernstein.
 It is important to get started on the right track and the Top Ten Investment Books is a great starting place.